Vyral/base-template/_posts/2022-05-31-supporting-our-local-community.md

 Century 21 loves to support local businesses, so I couldn’t have been more excited to participate in our local Wine and Spirits Walk recently. **Today I want to highlight a few of the businesses that participated and how I got to know my community a little better.&nbsp;**

 First, I spoke with Leon Mclaughlin, the CEO of the Clean Water Foundation.
-They’re participating in the Wine Walk, and they can’t wait to enjoy local products and mingle with their community.&nbsp;
+They’re participating in the Wine Walk, and they couldn’t wait to enjoy local products and mingle with their community.&nbsp;

-Eventually, I made my way down to a hub of the night where specialty flavored popcorn was available, such as banana pecan.
+Eventually, I made my way down to one of the evening's hubs where specialty flavored popcorn was available, such as banana pecan.
 I also ran into Leon again, who was very thankful that the weather stayed beautiful for the event.&nbsp;

 {% include pullquote.html %}

 Later, I made my way down to Kiwami, one of the best sushi places in Kirkland.
-They aren't officially part of the Wine Walk, but they were on the way to the Parklane Gallery, and I had to stop by.
-The Gallery itself has plenty of wonderful local art, and it was a fantastic place to sip wine and enjoy local works. **The Wine and Spirits walk was a great experience, and I loved getting to meet plenty of new people.** It was a ton of fun\!&nbsp;
+They aren't officially part of the Wine Walk, but they are on the way to the Parklane Gallery, and I had to stop by.
+The Gallery itself has plenty of wonderful local art, and it was a fantastic place to sip wine and enjoy local works. **The Wine and Spirits Walk was a great experience, and I loved getting to meet plenty of new people.** It was a ton of fun\!&nbsp;

-If you have questions about today’s topic or anything else related to real estate, please call or email me.
+If you have questions about local events or anything related to real estate, please call or email me.
 I am always willing to help\!&nbsp;